crimsonnail23/run-buddy/README.md

 ## Contribution

-made with <3 by Younus Seddiq
+made with &hearts by Younus Seddiq

+# run buddy inc